Rugikex/DQN-Atari/README.md

 Saving the replay memory for retraining isn't a fiability solution, because the replay memory is too big and it takes more than 3 hours for saving it completely.

-The agent didn't finish the game.
+The agent don't finish the game.

+The agent isn't stable, sometimes it is playing well and sometimes it is playing badly.

 ### Sucesses

-To retrains the model, instead of saving the replay memory, the replay memory is initialise with the transitions of the last model until the replay memory size reaches the starting size to train the model.
+To retrains the model, instead of saving the replay memory, the replay memory is initialised with the transitions of the last model until the replay memory size reaches the starting size to train the model.
 It isn't the same transitions but it is a good approximation.

 The Huber loss seems to be a good choice, the loss is decreasing and the model is learning.